Qtrocious/AuraCTRL/JOURNAL.md

 I want to try making the cases snap fit, but i'll ask in the slack for help lol

-Also, i need a boost converter (MT3608) so the leds powers up with a sufficient and stable 5v, and for the data input im gonna use a level shifter, so I'll need to redesign the pcb a tiny bit

 Time Spent: 3 hours

 # June 23